vipulnaik/diet-exercise-health/notes/2021-08-28-sore-throat-after-meals.md

 I identified a few causes and expect to continue monitoring:

+* **Long chat under mask**: On Wednesday August 18, I had a long chat with a friend, in-person, wearing a mask.
+Talking for a long time with a mask probably wasn't good for my throat.
+My high frequency of soreness started, on and off, around this time.

-* **Consumption of red chillies**: Recently, I had consumed a red chillie (red hot pepper) whole in a spinach masala dosa I got from Udupi Palace.
+* **Consumption of red chillies**: Recently, I had consumed a red chillie (red hot pepper) whole in a spinach masala dosa I got from Udupi Palace (this was the same day as the chat under mask, and likely interacted to further worsen soreness).
 The next few times, I hadn't consumed it whole but had kept pieces of it and extracted juice.
 My practice historically had been to just throw out the chillies and not extract juice.
 I suspect that the spiciness of this was working against me.

 * **Ongoing dental issues**: My gum disease (that I expect to [get periodontal therapy for in